oyama/pico-w-usb-failures/README.md

 The VBUS of the Pico W during battery operation exceeds `vSafe0V` (0-0.8V).
 It is therefore suspected that the USB controller of the host PC accepting the connection has deactivated the VBUS supply for safety reasons. micro USB and Type-C cable circuits for mixed use are defined in USB Type-C Spec[^8] as _Legacy Cable Assemblies_ which is defined as.
 The circuits and states expected when connecting devices using these cables are then explicitly stated.
 A device with a VBUS in excess of `vSafe0V`, as in this Issue, connecting to a host PC with Type-C would have unintended consequences for the user.

 It would be desirable if Pico W could address this issue by changing the circuitry or firmware, and it would be useful to mention this issue in the Pico W datasheet.
+I have already reported this issue to pico-feedback[^9].
 Fortunately, there are two measures that end-users can adopt now.

 ### Software solution